 - Runners must finish in under 7:00 hours (by 2:30 pm)

-Every finisher will earn a medal and if you can finish for a second year it will be version 2.0!
+Every finisher will earn a medal.
 Special award for the top 3 male and top 3 female 50k finishers and top male and top female 50k rucker.

 There is a GREAT campground at Eastfork State park!

 Reservations can be made online starting April 12th, 2018 by clicking here EAST FORK Camping

 If camping isn’t your thing there are several hotels to choose from

 Holiday Inn ($139 and up) 11.4 Miles from the start